pvmm/hitbasic/docs/Select Case.md

 ## Keyword _To_

-The keyword _to_ is used to represent an interval inside the expression list:
+The keyword _To_ is used to represent an interval inside the expression list:

 ```vb
 Select num